Chocolate. Birthday cake. Your favorite blended coffee drink. Sometimes it feels like all the good things have sugar in them.

 This report, developed jointly by the United States Department of Health and Human Services and the United States Department of Agriculture to promote public health, recommends that less than 10 percent of daily calories come from added sugars.

 For a 2,000-calorie diet, only 200 calories should come from natural sweeteners, or about 50 grams.
-This handy calculator can help you to determine your maximum daily amount.
+This handy calculator can help you to determine your maximum daily recommended amount.

 Based on a review of scientific literature, the Dietary Guidelines were established because “Strong evidence shows that higher consumption of added sugars, especially sugar-sweetened beverages, increases the risk of type 2 diabetes among adults,” and “that intake of added sugars from food and/or [sweetened] beverages are associated with excess body weight in children and adults.”